RRFayad/Vite-Crash-Course/README.md

             import { camelCase } from "lodash";
             console.log(camelCase("Hello World"));
         ```

     - So we will install WebPack as a dev dependency
         - npm install --save-dev webpack webpack-cli
         - We usually create the build script in the package.json:
             - "build": "webpack"

     - Now we run the build script, and make the HTML look for the created dist/main.js file

+    - As default, the webpack will look for an index.js file.
+To edit this configurations, we will create a webpack.config.js file